BOARD OF DIRECTORS

 Bonnie Cottone, Second Vice-President

-Bonnie is the President and a co-founder of Jamie’s Dream Team along with her daughter, Kim Shidel, and her granddaughter, Jamie Holmes.
+Bonnie is the Second Vice-President and a co-founder of Jamie’s Dream Team along with her daughter, Kim Shidel, and her granddaughter, Jamie Holmes.
 Bonnie has been a member of the Board of Directors of Jamie’s Dream Team since its inception in 2005.
 Bonnie has been an investor and real estate agent for thirty (30) years with Century 21 and Classic Homes in White Oak, Pennsylvania, and she also worked as a property manager for Segady Real Estate.
 Bonnie was a foster parent through KATY Services for thirteen (13) years during which time she successfully fostered and mentored approximately eighty (80) children.
 Bonnie has also coached girls’ softball teams and she has served as a volunteer for various charitable organizations in Southwestern Pennsylvania over the years.

 Linda C. Plum, Treasurer